Spotlight on Belgian animation

 Flanders

-High-profile titles include Nicolas Keppens’ Oscar nominated short film Beautiful Men (produced by Animal Tank), the feature films The Songbirds’ Secret (co-produced by Lunanime), A Magnificent Life from Sylvain Chomet (co-produced by Walking The Dog), and Juul (produced by Fabrique Fantastique), and the animated series Mush-Mush & The Mushables (produced by Thuristar), Mister Paper (produced by Mockingbird Productions), and Quentin Blake’s Box of Treasures by Gerrit Bekers (co-produced by Creative Conspiracy for the BBC).
+High-profile titles include Nicolas Keppens’ Oscar nominated short film Beautiful Men (produced by Animal Tank), the feature films The Songbirds’ Secret (co-produced by Lunanime), A Magnificent Life from Sylvain Chomet (co-produced by Walking The Dog), and Juul (produced by Fabrique Fantastique), and the animated series Luce and the Rock (produced by Thuristar), Mister Paper (produced by Mockingbird Productions), and Quentin Blake’s Box of Treasures by Gerrit Bekers (co-produced by Creative Conspiracy for the BBC).

 Ketnet, the Flemish public broadcaster VRT's children's platform, is focused on high-quality animated content and co-produces both homegrown and international animated series.